greenorbitspace/web/src/content/news/explore-programme.md

 categories:
 - news
 name: Green Orbit Digital Selected for UK Space Agency Accelerator’s Explore Programme
+exerpt: "Green Orbit Digital, a pioneering digital marketing agency committed to sustainability, is thrilled to announce its acceptance onto the Explore Programme of the UK Space Agency Accelerator."
 ---

-Green Orbit Digital, a pioneering digital marketing agency committed to sustainability, is thrilled to announce its acceptance onto the Explore Programme of the UK Space Agency Accelerator.

-# Green Orbit Digital Selected for UK Space Agency Accelerator’s Explore Programme

 Green Orbit Digital, a pioneering digital marketing agency committed to sustainability, is thrilled to announce its acceptance onto the Explore Programme of the UK Space Agency Accelerator.